 The PWR Student Writers’ Showcase annually publishes texts that were originally created in response to assignments in qualified First Year Writing courses (see list below).
-Submissions for Volume 7 (FA16 and SP17) of the Program are currently being accepted.
-All Fall 2016 submissions may begin immediately and are due no later than December 30, 2016.
-All Spring 2016 submissions may begin on February 01, 2017 and are due no later than May 27th, 2017.
+Submissions for Volume 9 (FA18 and SP19) of the Program are currently being accepted.
+Texts may be submitted immediately and are due no later than May 26th, 2019.

 Multi-modal compositions/texts that communicate using visual, audio, and other media in addition to traditional alphabetic text are welcome.
 The editors try to select a range of texts to represent the diversity of the assignments completed in these courses.

 Submissions from the following PWR courses are welcome:

 |ENGL 108||Writing and Rhetoric I Stretch A|

 |ENGL 109||Writing & Rhetoric I Stretch B|